Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Introduction

-Finally, this study utilizes data on demographic, labor, and health outcomes constructed using census-based statistics.\footnote{Most studies have focused on large-scale (particularly gold) mines and utilized the location information combined with survey datasets \citep{Aragon:2013ib, Aragon:2015db, Kotsadam:2016du}.} These data allows me to eliminate the risks caused by selection bias in the statistical inference.
-This study also has an advantage of exploiting a specific geological strata given in nature as an instrumental variable, which functions to offer robust estimates for evaluating the impacts of the coal mines on the regional economy.
-Moreover, this study provides the first evidence of a past-developing country in Asia, given that research has mainly focused on European countries, the US, Latin America, and African countries.\footnote{See for example, \citet{Domenech:2008id, Fernihough2020} for European countries, \citet{Black:2005uh, Michaels:2010ks} for the US, \citet{Sachs:1999ul, Aragon:2013ib} for Latin America, and \citet{Aragon:2015db, BenshaulTolonen:2019kx} for African countries. }
+Finally, this study utilizes data constructed using census-based statistics.\footnote{Most studies have focused on large-scale mines, particularly gold, and utilized location information combined with survey datasets \citep{Aragon:2013ib, Aragon:2015db, Kotsadam:2016du}.} This enables the elimination of risks caused by selection bias in the statistical inference.
+This study also exploits specific geological strata given in nature as an instrumental variable.
+This offers robust estimates for evaluating the impact of coal mines on the regional economy.
+In the literature, this study provides the first evidence from a developing Asian country in the past.
+This significant given that earlier research has mainly focused on European countries, the US, Latin America, and African countries.\footnote{See, for example, \citet{Domenech:2008id, Fernihough2020} for European countries, \citet{Black:2005uh, Michaels:2010ks} for the US, \citet{Sachs:1999ul, Aragon:2013ib} for Latin America, and \citet{Aragon:2015db, BenshaulTolonen:2019kx} for African countries. }

-The remainder of study paper is organized as follows.
-Section~\ref{sec:sec2} provides a brief overview of the historical context.
-Section~\ref{sec:sec3} summarizes the data.
-In Section~\ref{sec:sec4}, I describe the proposed identification strategy.
-Section~\ref{sec:sec5} presents the main results for the regional growth.
-Sections~\ref{sec:sec6} and~\ref{sec:sec7} provides the analyses on the regional health and labor supply, respectively.
-Section~\ref{sec:sec8} overviews the robustness of the results, and Section~\ref{sec:sec9} concludes.
+The remainder of the study is organized as follows.
+Section~\ref{sec:sec2} briefly overviews the historical context.
+Section~\ref{sec:sec_cf} introduces the conceptual framework for this paper.
+Section~\ref{sec:sec_data} describes the data and Section~\ref{sec:sec_ea} summarizes empirical analysis.
+Section~\ref{sec:sec_conclusion} concludes the study.